PolyMath-Coder/Group_10_Capstone_project/README.md

 # Team 10 Sidehustle Capstone Project (NodeJS Track).

-A simple NodeJS server powered with the `http` module.

-To run on your local machine,
+To run app on your local machine,

 - Clone the repository.